SquareSR/Testing-Red-Classic/advanced.md

 If you have 11-12 speed you may choose to get 2 Carbos to skip X Speed on Agatha
 - This loses ~10 seconds, but ups the winrate on Agatha

-**The new strategy any time we use both Safari and Mansion Carbos:**
+**The new strategy any time we usen 2 Carbos is to get Safari and Mansion Carbos**
 - Use all candies right away at the start of EQ menu
 - Delay using Safari Carbos until inside mansion